TLX-Protocol/protocol/README.md

 ### ZapSwap

-The `ZapSwapDirect` and `ZapSwapIndirect` contracts enable minting and redeeming leveraged tokens with assets other than the base asset.
+The `ZapSwapDirect` and `ZapSwapIndirect` contracts enable the minting and redeeming of leveraged tokens with assets other than the base asset.
 Swaps are executed exclusively through `Velodrome`.
-The `ZapSwapDirect` contract is used where the zap asset and the base asset are swapped directly through one liquidity pool.
+The `ZapSwapDirect` contract is used when the zap asset and the base asset are swapped directly through one liquidity pool.
 The `ZapSwapIndirect` contract is used for assets that require two swaps.